Skip to content

 The Union Square Christmas Market is located in Midtown, right in the centre of the hustle and bustle of Manhattan.

-With around 200 stalls and stands for visitors to enjoy, there is something for everyone!
-Tourists and visitors can warm up with some homemade soup or hot cocoa, or enjoy some festive treats such as Christmas cookies, gingerbread men or roasted chestnuts to name a few of the holiday snacks available.
+With around 200 stalls and stands for visitors, there is something for everyone!
+Tourists and visitors can warm up with some homemade soup or hot cocoa or enjoy festive treats such as Christmas cookies, gingerbread men, or roasted chestnuts, to name a few of the holiday snacks available.

-The offerings on the stalls at the Union Square Christmas Market range from knitted attire such as scarves, hats and gloves to homeware essentials like soaps, candles and artwork.
+The offerings at the Union Square Christmas Market stalls range from knitted attire such as scarves, hats, and gloves to homeware essentials like soaps, candles, and artwork.
 If you visit the market during the peak festive season, you may even strike lucky and see some Christmas carolers performing!

 Grand Holiday Bazaar In New York’s Upper West Side